marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

     pointers.
 This warning level may give a larger number of false positives and is deactivated by default.

+.. option:: -Wno-array-bounds

+  Default option value for :option:`-Warray-bounds`.

-.. option:: -Warray-parameter, -Warray-parameter=n, -Wno-array-parameter
+.. option:: -Warray-parameter, -Warray-parameter=n

   Warn about redeclarations of functions involving arguments of array or pointer types of inconsistent kinds or forms, and enable the detection